parkky21/SmolBee/README.md

 # 🐝 OpenBee

-**LocalBee** is an offline AI Voice Assistant application that runs fully locally for security and privacy.
+**OpenBee** is an offline AI Voice Assistant application that runs fully locally for security and privacy.
 Powered by LiveKit Agents, modern inference plugins (Kokoro TTS, Whisper STT, Gemma LLM), and a beautiful React dashboard.

 ---